cs130-w21/16/README.md

 - Make sure Expo Client is installed from App Store/Google Play Store
 - Scan QR code from Metro Bundler either opened in your browser or terminal which you npm started from

-# To Run Database Server Locally
+## To Run Database Server Locally
-## MAKE SURE TO DO THIS BEFORE TESTING
+### MAKE SURE TO DO THIS BEFORE TESTING
 Currently only works for testing on simulators on the same device as development
 - run `backend/run_server.sh` to start the server with the route.js file from dev branch.
 - if you have made any changes to route.js or any backend code, run `backend/run_server.sh <yourbranchname in github>` to create a local Docker container with your branch's backend code.

+## Project Information
+We used an Agile process to build this app.
+See the [Projects](https://github.com/cs130-w21/16/projects) tab for the Scrum Board.
+All issues (stories, epics, bugs) are documented under the [Issues](https://github.com/cs130-w21/16/issues) tab.
+A user manual and app walkthrough is listed in the [Wiki](https://github.com/cs130-w21/16/wiki).

 # Repository Template